 Train operator

-At the beginning of your training, you will learn everything about trains, right down to the individual components they are made of.
+At the beginning of your vocational training, you will learn everything about trains, right down to the individual components they are made of.
 This ensures that you will have the necessary technical knowledge that enables you to operate trains safely.
-After all, as a train operator you will be responsible for the safety of your passengers or for the freight your train carries.
-You will also learn how to shunt trains.
-Upon completion of your training you will also be able to check railcars and make them ready for operation.
+After all, as a train operator, you will be responsible for the safety of your passengers or the cargo.
+The vocational training programme will also teach you how to shunt trains.
+Upon completion of your vocational training, you will also be able to check railcars and make them ready for operation.
 In addition, you will acquire knowledge about signalling, operating IT systems and the railway system infrastructure.

 Special requirements

 Operators of locomotives, railcars and other vehicles have a big responsibility.
-For this job you really need to be able to concentrate.
-You should also be technically-minded and have some mechanical skills in order to be able to carry out maintenance and inspection work on trains and machinery.
+For this job you need to be able to focus.
+You should also be technically minded and have some mechanical skills in order to be able to carry out maintenance and inspection work on trains and machinery.

 Places of study

-This is a dual vocational training course.
-The theory is taught at a vocational school (Berufsschule), while practical training takes place at a craftsman’s workshop or an industrial company.
+This is a dual vocational training programme.
+The theory is taught at a vocational school (Berufsschule), while practical training takes place at a craftsperson’s workshop or an industrial company.

 Duration: 3 years

-Pay: gross salary before tax and deductions for social contributions; source: Federal Employment Agency (BA); last update: January 2019.
+Remuneration (TVAöD): gross salary before tax and deductions for social security contributions; source: Federal Employment Agency (BA), as of December 2023.

 Sector of activities

-- Road and rail traffic (freight and passenger railway companies)
+• Road and rail traffic (goods and passenger railway companies)

 Further information on this profession: